 (Data Controller and Data Processor separately referred to as a "Party" and collectively the "Parties")

-have concluded this data processor agreement (the "Agreement") regarding the Data Processor's processing of personal data on behalf of the Data Controller.
+have concluded this data processing agreement (the "Agreement") regarding the Data Processor's processing of personal data on behalf of the Data Controller.

 - Scope of the Agreement